Passport To Pearl Harbor Tickets

 Later that day | Board shuttle back to Pearl Harbor Visitor Center |

-*Pearl Harbor Historic Highlights may change or be updated due to route change in event of weather.
+*Pearl Harbor Historic Highlights may change or be updated due to route change in event of weather

-Cancellation Policy
+Policy

 While there is no official dress code to visit the Pearl Harbor Historic Sites, we ask visitors to dress appropriately and respectfully.
 Swimsuits are not acceptable.
 High heels, skirts, and dresses are also not recommended.
 Flip-flops and sandals are permitted; however, we encourage you to wear closed-toe shoes as there is a lot of walking when visiting the Pearl Harbor Historic Sites.